nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding.md

 Consider what is actually needed to satisfy the case under test and nothing more.

 If you are worried about something else happening then write a test case for that specific scenario.

+## Make assertions with appropriate matchers

+Assertions should be simple and clear with failure messages that identify the error.
+This is done by selecting appropriate matchers.

+Be specific.

+It can be easier to learn and use just a few of the matchers in an assertion framework.
+But by taking some time to read all the options available, the failure messages can be much more informative.

 ## Avoid asserting equality with complex objects